betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 Applications are reviewed by a panel of diverse members of the CSE community using the following guiding criteria:

 * The proposed work is relevant to scientific software and can benefit the [DOE, ECP](https://bssw.io/communities/exascale-computing-community), and/or [NSF](https://www.nsf.gov/dir/index.jsp?org=OAC), and the broader [HPC](https://bssw.io/pages/intro-to-hpc) and [CSE](https://bssw.io/pages/intro-to-cse) communities
-* The proposed work is well-scoped and likely to be accomplished.
+* The proposed work is well-scoped and likely to be accomplished within the year-long period of performance.
-* The proposed work has broad impact that spans beyond a single community/event and is sustainable beyond the fellowship period of performance.
+* The proposed work has broad impact that spans beyond a single community/event and results in one or more artifacts that are available beyond the fellowship period of performance.
 * The proposer has a passion for scientific software and the relevant background to accomplish the proposed work.
 * The proposer will be a long-term advocate for better scientific software beyond the fellowship period of performance.